Tales of Zestiria the X: Plot

 Tales of Zestiria the X takes place in a world where there are beings called Seraphim.
 Humans and Seraphim used to live together in harmony thousands of years ago.
 The humans prayed to the Seraphim, and in return the Seraphim blessed them.
 The Seraphim have magical powers and their own element to control.
 Earth, wind, water, or fire.
 There were thousands of Seraphim, but mankind was awash with terrible emotions, and could easily be overcome and turn into monsters.
 When Seraphim became too connected to a human, seeing their friend physically and mentally turn into a monster caused them to despair and their ephemeral forms were quickly turned into monsters as well.
 The monsters were created when an area was thick with negative emotions that created a dangerous byproduct called malevolence.
 Malevolence turns any weak or negative living creature into a monster.
 While Seraphim are turned into powerful dragons, all other living creatures are turned into monsters called Hellions when they are taken over by malevolence.

 The Seraphim kept nature running smoothly and in balance, while a person called the Shepherd kept the malevolence at bay.
 The Shepherd is a regular person until they are able to pull a sacred sword from a stone.
 Then they become a living legend with the power to purify all Hellions.
 They can form contracts with Seraphim and combine their bodies so they can use their elemental powers to purify dangerous creatures.
 They can also form contracts with humans, who help carry the burden of malevolence.
 While forming contracts with Seraphim has no adverse consequences, humans are a different story.
 Should the Shepherd die, so will the humans that have a contract with him or her.
 Also, the more humans the Shepard has contracts with, the heavier the burden on the Shepherd.
 They can weigh him or her down and cause problems if there are too many.

-All of this is a simple legend, of course, no one's seen a Shepherd or Seraphim in hundreds of years.
-The legend says, humans became too self-absorbed and malevolent and therefore lost the ability to see a Seraphim's ephemeral form.
-That all changes when a certain princess stumbles across a young man who's lived in a Seraphim village his entire life and can see, touch and talk to them just as easily as he does humans.
-He has a dream to create a world in which Seraphim and humans can coexist again, but he doesn't have the power to act on his desires.
-The world is falling into darkness and the malevolence that the humans are blissfully unaware of is dangerously close to destroying everyone.
-How will the princess and her new optimistic friend fair in this world of monsters and mayhem?
+Shepherds and Seraphim belong to legend now.
+No one has seen either in centuries.
+The story goes that humans grew selfish and cruel enough to lose the sight, and the Seraphim slipped out of view rather than out of existence.

+Then a princess meets a young man raised inside a Seraphim village, someone who sees them, touches them, and talks to them as easily as he talks to her.
+He wants a world where the two can live alongside each other again.
+What he lacks is any power to build it.

+What humans can no longer see has been growing all along, and it is nearly done.
+A princess and one boy who refuses to stop hoping stand between it and everyone else.